-I made these treats for my daughter’s second birthday party.
+I made these gelatin treats in an orange peel for my daughter’s second birthday party.
 They were perfect for toddlers and the bigger kids thought they were pretty cool too.

 Start with whole oranges, cut in half.
 Cut them with the base of the orange on the bottom so that the orange will be stable and can “stand up” after it’s cut.
 I used a glass dish (would be a good idea to line with paper towels).

 Take a sharp knife and cut around the edge of the orange peel — right where the white is.
 You can to leave the white, but take out all the orange.
 This part is messy and tedious.
 Be careful how hard you push the knife — you are bound to slice a hole in one or more oranges.